Review: The North Face Activist FUTURELIGHT™

 Conclusion

-The North Face Activist FUTURELIGHT™ is a stylish, lightweight yet sturdy, water-resistant hiking shoe that offers boot-like support with the low-cut comfort and versatility of a trail shoe.
-I’d recommend this shoe to any hiker.
+The North Face Activist FUTURELIGHT™ is a stylish, lightweight yet sturdy, water-resistant hiking shoe that delivers the support of a boot with the comfort and versatility of a trail shoe.
+Highly recommended for hikers seeking one shoe that can do it all.

 This shoe was provided by The North Face South Africa for review purposes and is available through Cape Union Mart, both online and in-store.